based2/KB/network/ip_filter.md

 block from any to 128.61.64.0/24 block from any to 128.65.195.82 block from any to 128.140.11.116
+# DNS https://blog.sucuri.net/2024/03/sign1-malware-analysis-campaign-history-indicators-of-compromise.html js.opttracker[.]online
+block from any to 128.140.70.175
 # Germany abuse.ch TF
 block from any to 128.140.73.191
 # Russia https://www.abuseipdb.com/check/